An Environmental Monitoring Network for Quantum Gas Experiments and Devices

-This includes dashboards for different combinations of measurements from several nodes across a network of laboratories, used here in one case for beam powers at several points along the chain of a shared laser system to ensure stability at each point.
+This includes dashboards for different combinations of any measurements from several nodes across the network of laboratories - for example, in our setup we have a dashboard dedicated to displaying beam powers at several points along the chain of a shared laser system, over multiple rooms, to monitor stability at each point.
 Users can quickly look back at charts of data over any time period or see the overall system health at a glance rather than setting up additional time consuming measurements following an error.

-For critical measurements the system can be programmed to send an alert to users if a threshold is reached, for example if the temperature of a vacuum system rises too quickly during a bake out process which can damage components.
-The ability to continuously assess a range of experimental parameters with one central database simplifies maintenance procedures which, if ignored, can cause large delays in experiments.
+For critical measurements the system is programmed to send an alert to users if a threshold is reached, for example if the temperature of a vacuum system rises too quickly during a bake out process which can damage components, or if the seed light injecting a tapered amplifier laser is too high or low.
+The ability to continuously assess a range of experimental parameters with one central database simplifies maintenance procedures which, if ignored, can otherwise cause long delays in experiments.